 I now view this past reasoning of mine as akin to a deceptive trick, like a math riddle where one has to find where the error was made in a series of seemingly valid deductions.
 You accept that death is tragic.
 Death means less sentient life than continued life, other things being equal.
 But a failure to bring a new individual into the world also means less sentient life, other things being equal.
 So why would you not consider a failure to bring an individual into the world tragic as well?

-My current response to this line of reasoning is that death indeed is bad, yet that it is not intrinsically so.
+My current response to this line of reasoning is that death indeed is bad, but that it is not intrinsically bad.
 What is bad about death, I would argue, is the suffering it causes; not the discontinuation of sentience per se (after all, a discontinuation of sentience occurs every night we go to sleep, which we rarely consider bad, much less tragic).
 This view is perfectly consistent with the view that it is not tragic to fail to create a new individual.

 As I have argued elsewhere, it is somewhat to be expected that we humans consider the death of a close relative or group member to be tragic and highly worth avoiding, given that such a death would tend, evolutionarily speaking, to have been costly to our own biological success in the past.
 In other words, our view that death is tragic may in large part stem from a penalizing mechanism instilled in us by evolution to prevent us from losing fellow assets who served our hidden biological imperative — assets who had invested a lot into us and whom we had invested a lot into in return.
 And I believe that my considering the absence of sentience tragic was, crudely speaking, a matter of extending this penalizing mechanism so that it pertained to all insentient parts of the universe.
 An extension I now consider misguided.
 I now see nothing tragic whatsoever about the fact that there is no sentient life on Mars.